 You’ve decided to start your own non-profit charity to raise money for a cause you are passionate about.
 This is great, but there is a vital step you must first take before you can send out your first ask and/or accept the first dollar.
 You must register to fundraise.

-Specifically, a charity must register with their state in order to solicit charitable contributions if state law requires and others where it solicits funds.
+Specifically, a charity must register to fundraise with its state in order to solicit charitable contributions if state law requires it and others where it solicits funds.
 Currently, there are 39 states and the District of Columbia that have such requirements.